abc12345d/Markdown_workspace/ProgrammerCarl/Mini_Database_System.md

 ## Final Outcome of the Database System
 Given the below database schema and relations:

 <img width="666" alt="database_schema" src="https://github.com/abc12345d/algorithm_practice/assets/44512722/8ae6d46f-d25e-495d-9c62-5db58dd2c331">

 The query and its output data:

 <img width="666" alt="Output_data" src="https://github.com/abc12345d/algorithm_practice/assets/44512722/0d0eaa28-a879-4dfa-91de-db0b0a6629ab">

+## Reflection
+1. From the UML class diagram for query components, we can see that the Select Operator has the Scan Operator as its child.
+To adhere to a more effective Object-Oriented Programming (OOP) approach, it is advisable to designate the child operator as simply 'Operator' instead of directly specifying the Scan Operator.
+2. For the construction of the query plan, we can add a projection push-down (see further notes) to further reduce the attributes to be handled during query execution.
+This will result in a significant reduction in query processing time if our database consists of relations with a large number of attributes.

 # Further notes